Discovering the Wonders of Black Garlic

 Black Garlic Butter: Perfect for steak, chicken, scallops, or roasted vegetables.

-Aioli: Adds drama and depth.
+Aioli: Adds drama and depth to any dish.

 Bread: Fold into focaccia or sourdough for deep, sweet pockets.